drmohundro/SWXMLHash/README.md

 ### I'm getting an `EXC_BAD_ACCESS (SIGSEGV)` when I call `parse()`

 Chances are very good that your XML content has what is called a "byte order mark" or BOM.
 SWXMLHash uses `NSXMLParser` for its parsing logic and there are issues with it and handling BOM characters.
 See [issue #65](https://github.com/drmohundro/SWXMLHash/issues/65) for more details.
-Others who have run into this problem have just rstripped the BOM out of their content prior to parsing.
+Others who have run into this problem have just stripped the BOM out of their content prior to parsing.

 ### How do I handle deserialization with a class versus a struct (such as with `NSDate`)?